-As he ran, he stopped because of something he heard behind him just as he saw a flash of white from the corner of his eyes.
-It sounded like Kagome screamed, but there was no longer any growling or hissing.
+As he began to run he stopped because he saw a flash of white from the corner of his eyes.
+It sounded like Kagome screamed, but now there was no longer any growling or hissing.
 His instincts also told him not to fetch Inuyasha just yet and maybe that was because Inuyasha was actually with Kagome.
 So Sota quietly tiptoed behind a tree and seen someone tall standing before his sister with white hair, whiter than whom he had first perceived it to be.
-He had almost the same eyes and some funny marking, with fur over his shoulder.
+He had almost the same eyes and some funny markings, with fur over his shoulder.
 "Sesshoumaru…" Kagome muttered in surprise and terror.

 "He was kind of cool."
 The girl shrieked for what felt like the hundredth time that day.
 Sota stepped back, looking a little nervous.